 In this article, I show you some method which can help you prevent spam when you are using Contact Form 7.
 There is a lot of available solution, and I don’t cover all of them just the ones I use and the ones I tried.

 The spam protection techniques are the same no matter which type of form we want to protect, and it is also a multi-level task.
 We must defend our forms from invalid submit, but on our server, we also must have excellent protection to filter out the falsely approved messages.
-For us, this is mostly means to use Gmail (in case of emails) or any more significant email provider.

 The spam is harmful because it can slow down our site and takes too much time to handle or delete it.
 Using WordPress and CF7, unfortunately, we will get a lot because both of them are way popular.
 So let’s see what we can do to prevent it!